ChloeEK/MountainGoodness/README.md

 # MountainGoodness
+** Please note that this is a live website for the company, the code provided in this repository is to demostrate my proficiency in PHP, HTML and CSS.
+It does not provide the full implementation.

 I approached a small local business called Mountain Goodness in Revelstoke.
 It is a health food store that has a rewards program for every dollar you spend on supplements.
 If you spend $200 in supplements, you receive $10 off your next purchase.
 They currently keep track of the rewards of their customers through hundreds of cue cards.
 My proposed solution was to create a program that easily lets employees search for a customer, add the product and price of the supplement, and easily see how far away the customer is from the next reward.